benchristel/marss/README.md

 ### TODO

-- move tests for RSS rendering to `rss-feed-renderer.test.ts`
 - move feed config validation to parseFeedConfig, and tighten up the FeedConfig type
 - test that lines in the @marss comment that aren't formatted as fields are ignored
 - Generate HTML changelogs